srinivasgumdelli/full-stack-challenge/README.md

 Importantly, your final submission should pass all unit and integration tests.

 3. Develop a minimally stylized front end for the page listing the resource sites.
-You can see the screenshot left in the Github comments for one inspiration, but feel free to style this as you please. *One requirement for the frontend:* we want to remove the 'Filter' button from this page; instead, we want the page to automatically update the list of resource sites when the user checks/unchecks an eligibility checkbox.
+You can see the screenshot `FullStack_Challenge_Sample_Style.png` if want inspiration, but feel free to style this as you please. *One requirement for the frontend:* we want to remove the 'Filter' button from this page; instead, we want the page to automatically update the list of resource sites when the user checks/unchecks an eligibility checkbox.